WaqarNaqshbandi/Local-Repo-Second-Try/README.md

 # Testing local repo for the second time since I am a dummy and didn't get it the first time.

 ![alt text](image.png)
+git add . <add all the new changes/files>
+git commit -m "message you wanna add to this update" git push <push everything to github>

 git branch <to check which branch you are in>
 git branch -M <new branch name> <to rename the branch>